Genuinely Robust Inference for Clustered Data: Fragility of the Conventional CR Methods

-Provided that the case of $\alpha<2$ fails all these conventional methods of CR inference, our natural question now is how common it is to encounter $\alpha<2$ in empirical studies in economics.
-We analyzed all the articles published in two leading journals (\textit{American Economic Review} and \textit{Econometrica}) between 2020 and 2021.
-Among them, we extracted a list of those papers that report estimation and inference results based on regressions, IV regressions, and their variants.
-Furthermore, we focus on those articles that use publicly available data sets for replication.
+Given that the case of $\alpha < 2$ invalidates all conventional methods of CR inference, a natural question is how frequently such cases arise in empirical economics.
+To address this, we examined all articles published in two leading journals, the \textit{American Economic Review} and \textit{Econometrica}, during 2020–2021.
+From these, we extracted the subset of papers reporting estimation and inference results based on regressions, IV regressions, and related variants.
+We further restricted attention to articles that employ publicly available datasets due to replicability.

-For these articles, we test the null hypothesis $H_0: \alpha=2$ against the alternative hypothesis $H_1: \alpha <2$ for the score.
-Such a test can be conducted via the likelihood ratio test \citep{sasaki2023diagnostic} of the surrogate null hypothesis $H_0: \beta \ge 2$ against the alternative $H_1:\beta < 2$ in light of \eqref{eq:power}, where $\beta$ denotes the tail exponent of the score.\footnote{The test of the null hypothesis $H_0: \beta \ge 2$ against the alternative hypothesis $H_1:\beta < 2$ is implemented with the Stata command ``\texttt{testout y x1 x2 ..., cluster(cid)}'' for the least-squares estimation and ``\texttt{testout y x1 x2 ..., iv(z) cluster(cid)}'' for the instrumental variables estimation, both based on \citet{sasaki2023diagnostic}.}
+For these articles, we test the null hypothesis $H_0: \alpha = 2$ against the alternative $H_1: \alpha < 2$ for the score.
+Such a test can be implemented via the likelihood ratio test of \citet{sasaki2023diagnostic}, which considers the surrogate null hypothesis $H_0: \beta \ge 2$ against the alternative $H_1: \beta < 2$ in light of \eqref{eq:power}, where $\beta$ denotes the tail exponent of the score.\footnote{The test of the null hypothesis $H_0: \beta \ge 2$ against the alternative $H_1: \beta < 2$ is implemented using the Stata command \texttt{testout y x1 x2 ..., cluster(cid)} for least-squares estimation and \texttt{testout y x1 x2 ..., iv(z) cluster(cid)} for instrumental variables estimation, both following \citet{sasaki2023diagnostic}.}

-Table \ref{tab:test_alpha} summarizes the list of all the papers we studied.
-The first two columns list the journals and years of publication.
-The following column ``All \#'' indicates the total number of eligible articles according to the above selection criteria.
-The column group under ``Cluster'' collects articles in which CR inference is used for at least one regression result.
-Under this column group, the column ``\#'' shows the numbers of articles, and the column ``Test $\alpha<2$'' shows the fractions of those articles for which the test rejects the null hypothesis for at least one regression specification.
-The final row displays the summary of each column.
+Table~\ref{tab:test_alpha} summarizes the set of papers included in our study.
+The first two columns report the journals and years of publication.
+The next column, ``All \#,'' indicates the total number of eligible articles according to the selection criteria described above.
+The column group labeled ``Cluster'' contains articles in which CR inference is applied to at least one regression result.
+Within this group, the column ``\#'' reports the number of such articles, while the column ``Test $\alpha < 2$'' reports the fraction of these articles for which the test rejects the null hypothesis in one or more regression specifications.
+The final row presents the column totals.